 I found a direct correlation between structural requirements and “mountain ability”.

-You will notice in the test results that those dogs that more closely conformed to the proportions as required in the FCI Standard and listed in the “comments to the standard” in The International Saint Bernard Book 2000, published by Club Italiano San Bernardo, were more suitable in the mountains and received a better Mountain Ability rating.
+You will notice in the test results that those dogs that more closely conformed to the proportions as required in the FCI Standard as amended in 2004, were more suitable for work in the mountains and received a better Mountain Ability rating.

 4) In my opinion, the most important issues were the following: